Project # X08CN04

 Last Updated July 2014

 As of July 1, 2014, the Assembly Station Project has completed the new southbound track, which is now in service.
 The rebuilt northbound track is scheduled to go into service on July 21, 2014.
-Assembly Station is targeting an August 2014 opening date and substantial completion is anticipated in November 2014.
+Assembly Station is targeting a summer 2014 opening date and substantial completion is anticipated in November 2014.

 The Assembly Square redevelopment district in Somerville is the site of a proposed large-scale, mixed-use redevelopment project which will contain residential units, retail and office space, and a hotel.
 Construction will result with a new station on the Orange Line between Wellington and Sullivan Square.
 This project will be done by S&R Enterprises, Inc. and will cost $29,229,184 to complete.
 Funding for the new station has been established through a public/private partnership with state and federal agencies, as well as the developer Federal Realty Investment Trust.Throughout construction, scheduled diversions are necessary in order to keep construction on schedule.
 Notification of these diversions will be given at least two weeks prior through service advisories posted in Orange Line stations, online at mbta.com, public announcements within stations, and reminders via T-Alerts and Twitter @MBTA.